An Essential Step-By-Step Guide to Sharps Disposal for Home Patients

 Types of Sharps

-Sharps such as needles, syringes and lancets are commonly used in home healthcare for administering medicines to patients who have certain medical conditions.
-Examples include insulin pens and infusion sets which vary in shape and size of the needle along with features like sliding sheaths, hinged caps or retractable needles.
-Correct disposal is imperative after use of these sharps so that accidental injuries can be prevented.
+Sharps such as needles, syringes, and lancets are commonly used in home healthcare for administering medicines to patients who have certain medical conditions.
+Examples include insulin pens and infusion sets which vary in shape and size of the needle along with features like sliding sheaths, hinged caps, or retractable needles.

-This requires selection of a suitable container specifically designed for Sharps Disposal.
-Knowing about various types helps make appropriate choices when selecting an appropriate Sharps Disposal Container before getting rid of them safely by following correct procedure for its purposeful usage.
+Understanding the various types of containers helps make appropriate choices when selecting a sharps disposal container before safely getting rid of them by following the correct procedures for their intended usage.

 Risks Associated with Improper Disposal